 IFA reserves the right to limit the reservation of Tax Credits to 144 units in Polk County.
-This is a change from last year when the tax credit reservation was limited to 144 units in the Des Moines Metropolitan Statistical Area (Polk, Warren, Dallas, Guthrie and Madison Counties.)
-This year the projects from the City of Des Moines alone total 252 affordable units.
-There are additional projects within Polk County that will make that total even higher.
-The cap was imposed in the Des Moines MSA last year and several projects supported by the Council did not receive an allocation of tax credits from IFA.
+For the 2006 funding round, the projects from the City of Des Moines alone total 356 affordable units.
+There are additional projects within West Des Moines and other cities within Polk County that will make that total even higher.
+The cap was imposed in the Des Moines MSA 2004 funding round and several projects supported by the Council did not receive an allocation of tax credits from IFA.
+The cap was not imposed in the 2005 funding round.